Pokémon Mystery Dungeon: Explorers of Sky

-Pokémon Mystery Dungeon: Explorers of Sky is an enhanced version of Pokémon Mystery Dungeon: Explorers of Time and Explorers of Darkness for the Nintendo DS in 2009.
-As a sister game, and sometime mentioned as the definitive edition to Pokémon Mystery Dungeon: Explorers of Time and Darkness, additional features include the addition of the missing Generation IV Pokémon, further development for a few side characters, and more options, items, and features.
+Pokémon Mystery Dungeon: Explorers of Sky is an enhanced version of Pokémon Mystery Dungeon: Explorers of Time and Explorers of Darkness released for the Nintendo DS in 2009, developed by Chunsoft and published by The Pokémon Company and Nintendo.
+Referred to as the definitive edition to the aforementioned games, additional features include the addition of the missing Generation IV Pokémon, further character development for a few side characters in content known as Special Episodes, and a few quality of life improvement for options, items, and other gameplay and system related features.

-In terms of gameplay and premise, Explorers of Sky installments are largely similar to its predecessors, where a human-turned-Pokémon joins an exploration team and explores shifting dungeons, fighting hostile Pokémon through turn-based combat.
+In terms of gameplay and premise, Explorers of Sky is largely similar to its predecessors, where a human-turned-Pokémon joins an exploration team, explores shifting dungeons, and fights hostile Pokémon through turn-based combat.
 The three games had accumulated worldwide sales in excess of 5.9 million copies in 2010, then 6.37 million copies after 2010.
-Upon its release, the game received mixed reviews from critics, in opposition to the fans' reception who has been notably more positive, with many considering it a cult classic and one of the best games in the Mystery Dungeon series overall.
+Upon its release, the game received mixed reviews from critics, who criticized the game for the same reasons of its predecessors and were displeased by the lack of updates to the graphics, while the fans' reception was notably more positive, with many considering it a cult classic and the best game in the Mystery Dungeon franchise overall.

 Gameplay

-Serving as a sister game to Explorers of Time and Explorers of Darkness, many new content were added in Explorers of Sky.
+Serving as a sister game to Explorers of Time and Explorers of Darkness, new content was added in Explorers of Sky.
 As with its predecessors, the game follows the story of a human who is mysteriously transformed into a Pokémon, determined by a personality test at the game's start-up.
 Along with the starters from the previous game, five more are included as playable choices; Phanpy, Riolu, Shinx, Eevee, and Vulpix.
 Some, however, are only available to certain genders; Eevee, Skitty, and Vulpix are always female, while Riolu, Phanpy, and Shinx are always male.
-Moreover, 2 starters, Munchlax and Meowth were removed from the playable roster and can only be picked as the partner.
+Moreover, 2 starters, Munchlax and Meowth, were removed from the playable roster and can only be picked as the partner.